Adoremus, Society for the Renewal of the Sacred Liturgy

 Sit during the offertory.

-Stand as the priest says “Pray brethren that our sacrifice…” and remain standing to respond, “May the Lord accept the sacrifice at your hands…”
+Stand as the priest says “Pray brethren that my sacrifice and yours…” and remain standing to respond, “May the Lord accept the sacrifice at your hands…”

 If incense is used, the congregation bows toward the thurifer when he bows to the congregation both before and after he has incensed them.